Complex of Sultan Bayezid II

 The Complex of Sultan Bayezid II (Sultan II Bayezid Külliyesi) is a külliye located in Edirne, Turkey.
 It was built in 1488 by the Ottoman architect Mimar Hayruddin for the Sultan Bayezid II (reigned 1481–1512).

 The complex contains a Dar al-Shifa (Turkish darüşşifa, "hospital, medical center"), and it remained in operation for four centuries from 1488 until the Russo-Turkish War (1877–78).
 The hospital was especially notable for its treatment methods for mental disorders, which included the use of music, water sound and scents.

 The historic darüşşifa was incorporated into the structure of Edirne-based Trakya University in 1993, and converted into the Complex of Sultan Bayezid II Health Museum in 1997, a museum dedicated to the history of medicine and health matters in general.
 The complex was inscribed in the Tentative list of World Heritage Sites in Turkey in 2016.

+Mosque

+Within the complex, the mosque holds a central position.
+The inner sanctum does not have arches nor columns and the ground is lined with a variety of Turkish rugs sometimes also called Anatolian rugs.
+It has the dimensions 20.58x20.60 meters making it square in shape.
+The mosques' dome has a height of 19.34 meters.
+The pulpit or minbar was created with stonemasonry craftsmanship.
+Its has two minarets each having a single-balcony and 149 stairs leading up.
+Both sit at a height of 38.50 meters.
+Within the mosque, the array of arched windows that surround the mihrab would have let light fall on the faces of worshippers.

+Hospital (Dârüşşifâ)

+The darussifa stands on just right side of the mosque consisting of three different sections.
+The first courtyard holds six outpatient rooms, service rooms such as a kitchen, a laundry, and pharmacy.
+In the second courtyard, senior staff carried out their duties in four rooms.
+The şifa-hane (cure-house) is an inpatient section that holds 10 rooms in total, six of which are for the winter season and the remaining four for summer- this section also had a music stage.
+The utilization of music and the sounds of water from the fountain were intended to serve as therapeutic aids for mentally ill patients.

 Medical school

 The health institution was a medical school (Medrese-i Etibba).
 It ranked among the best 60 schools (madrasa) in the Ottoman Empire due to its high-paid scholar.